jcarterlab/The-Wrath-of-God/The-Wrath-of-God.md

-## **2) Number of Words**

-*2.1 Total Words:* the holy books appear to have significantly more words on average, with the Bible having the most.
+*1.2 Total Words:* the holy books appear to have significantly more words on average, with the Bible having the most.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-*2.2 Distinct Words:* even though the Bible has more words, the Quran appears to have a greater number of distinct words.
+*1.3 Distinct Words:* even though the Bible has more words, the Quran appears to have a greater number of distinct words.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-## **3) Sentiment**
+## **2) Sentiment**

-*3.1 Emotion:* the holy books seem to have a greater percentage of emotional words than others, with the Quran having more than the Bible.
+*2.1 Israelite Anger:* the Quran appears to be more angry when speaking about the Israelite people compared to the Bible, possibly reflecting a greater degree of historical intergroup conflict.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-*3.2 Net Sentiment:* the holy books also seem to have a higher net sentiment than most others, with the Quran having a slightly higher net sentiment than the Bible.
+*2.2 Total Anger:* the holy books do not appear to be that angry compared to others, although the Quran appears to be more angry than the Bible.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-## **4) Anger**

-*4.1 Total Anger:* the holy books do not appear to be that angry compared to others, although the Quran (which is more emotional) appears to be more angry than the Bible.
+*2.3 Emotion:* the holy books seem to have a greater percentage of emotional words compared to others, with the Quran having more than the Bible.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-*4.2 Israelite Anger:* the Quran also appears to be more angry when speaking about the Israelite people compared to the Bible, possibly reflecting a greater degree of historical intergroup conflict.
+*2.4 Net Sentiment:* the holy books also seem to have a higher net sentiment than most others, with the Quran having a slightly higher net sentiment than the Bible.

 ![](The-Wrath-of-God_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->